Mergers Fall Short: Non-merger Channels Required for Galactic Heavy Element Production: Abstract

 \section{Abstract}

 Since the discovery of the binary neutron star merger GW170817 and its associated kilonova, neutron star mergers have been established as a key production channel for $r$-process elements in the Universe.
 However, various evidences, including the observations of $r$-process abundances as inferred from stellar spectra of Milky Way disk stars, suggest that additional channels are needed to fully account for the $r$-process element enrichment in the Milky Way.
 Neutron star–black hole mergers and fast-merging binary neutron star systems are among the leading alternative candidates.
 In this paper, we combine gravitational-wave observations from LIGO–Virgo–KAGRA with data from short gamma-ray bursts, Galactic pulsars, and Galactic [Eu/Fe] versus~[Fe/H] abundance observations to assess the contribution of these mergers to $r$-process enrichment in the Galactic disk.
+Our analysis employs a unified, likelihood-based inference framework that consistently propagates uncertainties in merger rates, delay-time distributions, mass- and spin-dependent ejecta yields, and stellar abundance measurements.
 We find that neither neutron star–black hole mergers nor fast-merging binary neutron star populations can serve as the dominant additional channel without generating strong tension with existing observations and theoretical expectations.
 These results constrain the viable sources of Galactic $r$-process enrichment and underscore the necessity of non-merger production channels.